 The stops on this leg of the tour included White Sulphur Springs, Lewistown, Havre, Shelby, Cut Bank and Great Falls.
-On Monday, we took a tour of the Black Butte Copper Project and ended with Webb Brown, president/CEO of the Montana Chamber, giving the keynote address at the Great Falls Area Chamber of Commerce’s Annual Award Dinner.
+On Monday, the Montana Chamber took a tour of the Black Butte Copper Project and ended with Webb Brown, president/CEO of the Montana Chamber, giving the keynote address at the Great Falls Area Chamber of Commerce’s Annual Award Dinner.

-During the Montana Business Agenda Tour, we have gone more in depth about our 10-year strategic plan, Envision 2026.
+During the Montana Business Agenda Tour, the Montana Chamber has gone more in depth about its ten-year strategic plan, Envision 2026.
 One of the four core objectives is entrepreneurship and under that umbrella falls the ‘Make Montana Home’ campaign.
-With a grant from the Gianforte Family Foundation, we heard plenty of comments about how small towns are working to attract and bring back young former residents.
+With a grant from the Gianforte Family Foundation, the Montana Chamber heard plenty of comments about how small towns are working to attract and bring back young former residents.